Kittiphop Sereevichayasawat

 Kittiphop Sereevichayasawat (กิตติภพ เสรีวิชยสวัสดิ์; born 16 November 2001), nicknamed Satang (สตางค์), is a Thai actor and singer under GMMTV.
-He is known for his roles in My School President (2022) and We Are (2024).
+He is known for his roles in My School President (2022), We Are (2024), and That Summer (2025).

 Early life and education

 Kittiphop was born and raised in Bangkok, Thailand.
 He attended Suankularb Wittayalai School, an all-boys school in Bangkok.
 He graduated with bachelor's degree in Film and Digital Media from College of Social Communication Innovation at the Srinakharinwirot University.

 Career

 Kittiphop started his career when he participated in the GMMTV's reality competition TV show Thailand School Star 2019.
 Although he did not win, he subsequently signed an exclusive contract with GMMTV.

 In 2020, he made his acting debut by appearing in Bad Genius. in the same year he also appeared in The Gifted: Graduation.
 Following which he played various roles in GMMTV series Fish upon the Sky (2021), Bad Buddy (2021) and Star and Sky: Star in My Mind (2022).

 He played the role of Sound, a member of the fictional band Chinchilla, in My School President.
 In this series he was paired with Thanawin Pholcharoenrat (Winny), who portrayed Win.
 This on-screen pairing became a fan-favorite “ship,” contributing substantially to his growing popularity.
 He also participated in several songs featured on the series' original soundtrack.

 In 2023, GMMTV launched a fan meeting tour for My School President cast members, including him and Winny, with events held across Vietnam, Singapore, the Philippines, Taiwan and Cambodia.
 In the same year, he played as Pea in Double Savage (2023).

 Following the success of My School President, he reprised his role as Sound in Our Skyy 2 (2023).
 He also got the main role of Pheem in Wednesday Club.
 On October 17, during the "GMMTV 2024 Up & Above Part 1" event, it was announced that he would star as Toey, the main character in the series We Are, alongside his My School President costar Thanawin Pholcharoenrat (Winny).
 In addition to acting, he contributed to various soundtrack projects.